Counselor Education Programs

 Professional Certification Disclosure

-The College of Education anticipates that graduates of the Master of Art in Teaching programs will seek state licenses or certifications.
+The College of Education anticipates that graduates of the Counselor Education programs will seek state licenses or certifications.

 The programs listed above lead to a Georgia Certificate.
 Click here for more information from the Georgia Professional Standards Commission.
 The College of Education has not determined where its programs will qualify a graduate to take the required exams in other states or territories.
 Click here to check the requirements of your state or territory.